jamiljami/inequality_ai/1_literature_review/0_template/a_summary.md

 This file ascertains the nature of the paper: its background/citations/sources, research direction/questions/framework/methodology, its methods/data/figures/insights, and its conclusions/limitations.
 It does not use 1_scope.md or 2_filled.md in any way and thus is more broad and blue-sky-thinking in the information it obtains.

-It is directly different and distinct from b_review.md, where b_review.md takes information from the paper itself, a_summary.md, 1_scope.md (for scope points) and 2_filled.md (for research questions) to conduct an analysis driven by the user's reserach goals.
+It is directly different and distinct from b_scope.md and c_questions.md.
+Where b_scope.md takes the paper itself, a_summary.md and 1_scope.md (for scope points) to conduct an analysis driven by the user's scope points.
+And where c_questions.md takes the paper itself, a_summary.md and 2_filled.md (for research questions) to conduct an analysis driven by the user's research questions.

 **----------------- TEMPLATE BELOW -----------------**